 It helps to pour the water in a circular pattern from the outside of the filter towards the centre.

-Stir to make sure all the grounds are wet, and wait 30 seconds.
+Swirl or stir to make sure all the grounds are wet, start the timer and wait 45 seconds.

 This initial wait is called the bloom and gives time for the gasses trapped in the coffee to escape.

-Gently pour in more water until you’ve added a total of 250g (for 1 cup) 500g (for 2 cups).
+Gently pour in more water until you’ve added a total of 250500g.
 Pour using a circular motion.

-Gently stir again once the pour is complete.
+Give a good swirl or a gentle stir once the pour is complete.

 Stirring will help ensure all the grounds are evenly extracted.

 Swirl your server or mug, serve and enjoy!